a-hwang/building-facade-segmentation/README.md

 # Edge Detection Model for Building Facades

-A PyTorch-based implementation of an edge detection model using Mask R-CNN with ResNet-50 backbone for detecting and extracting edges from building facades, with export capabilities to Rhino 3DM format.
+A PyTorch-based implementation of an edge detection model using instance segmentation.
+By default it uses Mask R-CNN with a ResNet-50 backbone for detecting and extracting edges from building facades, with export capabilities to Rhino 3DM format.
+You can also choose among several other pretrained models.

 ## Overview